nnqt/AI-powered-Email-centric-Communication/.copilot/AI_SERVICE_GUIDE.md

 The AI service is a **standalone Python FastAPI app**.
 It:

 - Exposes HTTP endpoints for summarization and smart replies.
-- Encapsulates all interaction with external LLM providers (OpenAI, local models, etc.).
+- Encapsulates all interaction with **Google Gemini** via the `google-generativeai` library.
 - Is stateless from the perspective of the backend (no direct DB access).
+- Uses `python-dotenv` for environment variable management.

 The PoC only needs a minimal but clean implementation of two core
 endpoints: